cdsittampalam/documentation/docs/FAQ.md

 To confirm that you made the password change, you receive a request on your mobile app to authorise the change.

-1. Click the icon to access Account view as in this example.
+1. Click the icon to access Account view.

 2. From the displayed account card, click **User Settings**.